MilesMcBain/rmdgh/README.md

 between applications.

 This is exactly the kind of source-output synchronisation and context switching pain that `{knitr}` and `{rmarkdown}` take away.
 Why wouldn't we draft GitHub issues and comments that mash up code and prose in RMarkdown?!

-## Why are you using Rmd instead of Quarto?

-I've never used Quarto!
-I need to walk before I can run with all this document generation stuff.
-Also VSCode support for coding in R in Rmd is better than coding in R in Qmd.

-And RMarkdown being displaced by Quarto means at some point in the future it's going to be all old school and vintage hipster cool.
-I'm just getting ahead of the curve.

 ## Will you port this to Quarto at some point?